ooonkeet/dsa/leetcode potds unique set/number of ways to assign edge weights/1/README.md

 The path from Node 1 to Node 2 consists of one edge (1 → 2).
 Assigning weight 1 makes the cost odd, while 2 makes it even.
 Thus, the number of valid assignments is 1.

+example 2:

+Input: edges = [[1,2],[1,3],[3,4],[3,5]]

+Output: 2

+Explanation:

+The maximum depth is 2, with nodes 4 and 5 at the same depth.
+Either node can be selected for processing.
+For example, the path from Node 1 to Node 4 consists of two edges (1 → 3 and 3 → 4).
+Assigning weights (1,2) or (2,1) results in an odd cost.
+Thus, the number of valid assignments is 2.